rparree/camel-demos/README.md

  15. **spring-jms** Illustrates configuration of JMS in Spring
  16. **parallelMulticast**: Illustrated (parallel) multicast.
 A Java version is also included
  17. **osgi-spring**.
 This demo has its own  ([readme](osgi-spring/readme.md))
+ 18. **blueprint** Non OSGI blueprint demo.
+Includes a test using mocks